RP-12000/pianotilespro/README.md

 2. When in the game, you might see a **.refresh** file within the application directory.
 Ignore that.
 It is just a buffer for force refreshing the audio file and should be deleted every time it you exit a game or exit the application.
 If not, you can delete it yourself.
 It is not a big deal.

-3. The only song that can be played is the *Twinkle Twinkle Little Star*, the last song in the Collection *Faraway Stars*, which has all 4 levels.
+3. The only song that has normal charts is the *Twinkle Twinkle Little Star*, the last song in the Collection *Faraway Stars*, which has all 4 levels.
 More songs will be added in the future.
 Remember that this is still just a testing version.

 *************